 Address: 1 Trang Tien, Hoan Kiem, Hanoi

-Built at the beginning of the 20th century, Hanoi Opera house was designed according to the model of the Paris Opera House but with a smaller size.
+Built at the beginning of the 20th century, the Hanoi Opera house was designed according to the model of the Paris Opera House but with a smaller size.

-You can admire the magnificent architecture of Hanoi Opera House from the outside or better – buy tickets to see one of the regular performances and enjoy the gorgeous interior of the theater.
+You can admire the magnificent architecture of Hanoi Opera House from the outside, or better – buy tickets to see one of the regular performances and enjoy the gorgeous interior of the theater.

 Ride a bike around West Lake/ Ho Tay

-Looking for a romantic place in Hanoi?
+Are you looking for a romantic place in Hanoi?

 Get to West Lake – one of the most romantic corners of the capital.

-The lake has a poetic beauty with the purple color of Lagerstroemia flower or the pink glow of the Phoenix flowers every summer.
+The lake has a poetic beauty with the purple color of the Lagerstroemia flower or the pink glow of the Phoenix flowers every summer.